-Spain is shares the Iberian Peninsula with Portugal and the tiny country of Andorra, nestled in the Pyrenees mountains.
-This vibrant country is known for it's wines and gastronomy. vibrant nightlife in the main cities of Madrid, Valencia, Barcelona and northern cities of Santander, San Sebastian and Oviedo.
-Throughout the year world renown festivals occur, like the Springtime Fair of Seville, Running of Bulls in Pamplona and Easter Holy Week celebrations.
-The friendly inhabitants relaxed lifestyle is evident in the famous Spanish Siesta and finding streets full of people starting in the early evening when they they meet in tapas bars to share a glass of wine and some delicious ham.
-Among many places worth visiting are Spain's thriving capital Madrid, the vibrant coastal city of Barcelona, the famous "Running of the Bulls" at Pamplona, major Andalusian cities with Islamic architecture, like Seville, Granada and Córdoba, the Way of St. Jamesand the idyllic Balearic and Canary Islands.
+Known for it's wines and gastronomy, vibrant nightlife in the main cities of Madrid, Valencia, Barcelona and northern cities of Santander, San Sebastian and Oviedo, renown festivals occurring throughout the year, such as the Springtime Fair of Seville, Running of Bulls in Pamplona and Easter Holy Week celebrations.
+The relaxed lifestyle is evident in the famous Spanish Siesta and later with streets full of people starting in the early evening when they they meet in tapas bars to share a glass of wine and some delicious ham.
+Among many places worth visiting are Spain's thriving capital Madrid, the vibrant coastal city of Barcelona, the famous "Running of the Bulls" at Pamplona, major Andalusian cities with Islamic architecture, like Seville, Granada, the Way of St. Jamesand and idyllic Balearic and Canary Islands.

 Moving north across the plains of La Mancha into Central Spain, picturesque Toledo stands as perhaps the historical center of the nation, a beautiful medieval city sitting atop a hill that once served as the capital of Spain before Madrid was built.
 Not far from the Portuguese border, Merida contains well preserved Roman ruins, a UNESCO World Heritage site.
 North of Madrid and an easy day-trip from the capital city is El Escorial, once the center of the Spanish empire during the time of the Inquisition; Segovia, noted for its spectacular Roman aqueduct which spans one of the city's squares; and the beautiful walled city of Avila.
 Further north, culture tourists will enjoy Burgos, with its beautiful Gothic cathedral and the world famous archaeological site of Atapuerca; Leon, whose Gothic cathedral was the first national protected building; Salamanca, known for its famous university and abundance of historic architecture; and Soria, with the nearby pre-roman archaeological site of Numancia.